 Despite a growing and successful career in neurology in Stoke-on-Trent, Joan moved to Manchester in 1970 when her husband took on a new role in the newly-established department of general practice at Manchester University.
 Following the move, Joan’s career took a totally different path with a focus on renal medicine, initially as a research fellow in the department of medicine, Manchester Royal Infirmary under the guidance of Douglas Black.

-In 1977, Joan became part of the Married Woman’s Training Scheme and launched into a new clinical career, gaining her MRCP in 1980 at the age of 54.
+In 1977, Joan became part of the Married Women’s Training Scheme and launched into a new clinical career, gaining her MRCP in 1980 at the age of 54.
 She continued at Manchester Royal Infirmary as a registrar, then a senior registrar in renal medicine, becoming an honorary consultant in the department of medicine, Manchester Royal Infirmary, in 1986.

 Throughout Joan’s tenure at Manchester Royal Infirmary, and on top of her clinical focus, she was an avid support of the greater use of computers in medicine.
 Joan, while not a computer programmer in any way, had a unique insight from a systems analyst perspective of how to streamline the collection, handling, trending and use of information to improve patient care, patient time management and ultimately better use of NHS resources.
 This passion for the use of computers in medicine led Joan to become a consultant adviser in clinical computing to the Manchester Central Hospitals and Community Care NHS Trust in 1989, a role that she stayed engaged with until she was in her late seventies.